Thursday, September 13, 2007

 The sole sequence where the 10-year old Forrest is getting chased by bullies and suddenly starts running for the first time in his life, breaking metal braces for his legs he had to wear his whole life because he couldn't walk properly, is so thoroughly magical it sends shivers down the spine.
 There are also many other great moments—that work as a sly and satirical take on success and the old saying "you only have to be at the right time at the right place", which becomes the hidden leitmotif of the story—such as the bravura directed sequence where the hero saves and carries a soldier in Vietnam before the whole jungle explodes, the hilarious "guest" appearances by long dead celebrities, like when Forrest meets Nixon, Kennedy or John Lennon in a TV talk show, causing him to say such words like "No religion, too?"
 And that the movie is actually clever shows a scene where Forrest can't sleep because of some flashlights at night in the Watergate building, so he calls the security and informs them to check it out because "some people can't find the fuse box".
 "Forrest Gump" is a shining film, a vivid modern fairytale and historical commentary (containing a sly message that behind every famous personality there are also many unknown "ordinary people" who helped history happen), unusual and over-the-top at many instances, yet that does not matter when such melancholy and harmony is present.
-The movie is a small masterpiece, but if there is one serious complaint, then it is that it is not as good as some other masterpiece, the unknown, sadly forgotten forerunner revolving around a different kind of mentally handicapped hero, "Being There".
+The movie is a masterpiece—but if there is one footnote to make, then it is that it is very similar as some other masterpiece, the unknown, sadly forgotten forerunner revolving around a different kind of mentally handicapped hero, "Being There".